 |How long does it take to assemble dataset elements into a data view?||A few hours to get started, and a few days to backfill the last 13 months of data.|

 |Is it necessary to bring PII data to establish connections between the data?||No, you can use any ID, including a hash of a customer ID, which is not PII.|

 |What are the limits for ingesting past or future dates/timestamps into CJA event datasets?||

 There is no fixed data size in CJA and thus Adobe cannot commit to a standard ingestion time.
 We are actively working to reduce these latencies through new updates and ingestion optimization.

 |What is the expected latency for Customer Journey Analytics on Adobe Experience Platform?||

-This setting lets you define CJA data retention as a rolling window in months (3 months, 6 months, etc.), at a connection level (not at a dataset level).
+The Enable rolling data window setting lets you define CJA data retention as a rolling window in months (3 months, 6 months, etc.).
+It is set at a connection level, not at a dataset level.
 Data retention is based on event dataset timestamps and applies to event datasets only.
 No data retention setting exists for profile or lookup datasets since there are no applicable timestamps.